google/uribeacon/specification/ConfigService.md

 |  Type | uint128 |
 |  Lock State | Must be unlocked.
 Will be locked after successful write.|

+**Error Codes**
-When the UriBeacon is locked, a write characteristic attempt with a valid length value should return [Insufficient Authorization](#13-error-codes).
+* [Insufficient Authorization](#13-error-codes) for attempt with a valid length value and the beacon is locked.
 The exception is of course when attempting to Unlock the beacon with the correct key.
-An attempt to write a characteristic with an invalid value, e.g. invalid length, should preferably return [Insufficient Authorization](#13-error-codes), but [Invalid length](#13-error-codes) is also acceptable.
+* [Insufficient Authorization](#13-error-codes) for an attempt to write a characteristic with an invalid value, e.g. invalid length.
+[Invalid length](#13-error-codes) is also acceptable.

 ### 3.3 Unlock